-After each 3-hour participant observation at your school placement, you will write a brief reflection (1-2 single-spaced pages) on the session.
+• After each 3-hour participant observation at your school placement, you should write a brief reflection (1-2 single-spaced pages) on the session.
 Ideally, this reflection should be written as soon as possible after your participant observation.
 These reflections are not intended to be formal pieces of writing, but are primarily designed to allow you to process your participant observation experiences and consider connections to course themes.
 You will not have space in each reflection to describe all 3 hours of your observation in detail.
 Rather, you might choose to focus on overall impressions, a particular instance or example that sparked your thinking, or a question that arose during the day's participant observation.
+Each of the reflections should include a connection to a course reading (please bold or highlight these connections).

-- At least 4 of the 8 reflections should include a connection to a course reading.
-At the end of the semester, you will write a final reflection and evaluation on what you learned at your school placement (3-4 single-spaced pages). - You will submit one reflection journal that includes a connection to a course reading on Thursday, Oct.
-6, at 11:59 PM to receive feedback (worth 2 out of 10 points for the complete journal).
-The complete journal (8 reflections + final reflection) is due on Thursday, Dec.
-8, at 11:59 PM.
+- At the end of the semester, you will select and compile six of your 1-2 page reflections and create a cover page (with an image and 3-5 sentence caption) that captures what you learned (in relation to course content/themes) at your school placement. - You will submit one of the six reflection journal entries on FRIDAY, March 10 at 11:59 PM to receive feedback (worth 2 out of 10 points for the complete journal). - The complete journal (one entry due March 10 + five additional reflections (1 pt. each) + cover page (3 pts.)) is due on FRIDAY, May 5 by 11:59 PM.